scoskey/m0037/notes.md

 **Axiom** (Infinity) There exists a set HF consisting of all hereditarily finite sets.

-Putting the last two axioms together, we may also construct an first example of a finite but not hereditarily finite set, namely, $\lbrace HF\rbrace$.
+Putting the last two axioms together, we may also construct our first example of a finite but not hereditarily finite set, namely, $\lbrace HF\rbrace$.
 However, the axioms so far do not help us construct any infinite sets other than HF.

 In order to construct new sets, we would like an axiom which allows us to define sets using properties.
 In the previous section we introduced the informal set-builder notation $\set{x:\text{some property of }x}$.
 However it turns out this is *too* informal!

 Indeed we cannot construct a set of the form $A=\set{x:x\notin x}$.
 If you haven't done it before, we invite you to check that the definition of $A$ implies both $A\in A$ and $A\notin A$ are false, which is a contradiction.
-This is known as *Russell's paradox*, and as we define our axioms we must navigate around this issue.
+This is known as *Russell's paradox*, and as we choose our axioms we must navigate around this issue.

 While we can't expect to use general set-builder constructions, the following axiom states we can use *bounded* set-builder constructions, meaning set-builder constructions taking place inside a given set.